Uldin: History

 Uldin's royal power gradually weakened in his last years.
 Between 408-410, the Huns were largely inactive.
 As allies of the Western Roman Empire, they did not attack the Visigoths of Alaric I in Pannonia Secunda and Pannonia Savia because they fought under Uldin in Illyricum and Thrace.
 Some Hun garrisons were in the Roman army led by Stilicho, and in Ravenna.
 In the summer of 409, a Hunnic army numbering 10,000 men was called into assistance by Honorius, but did not stop Alaric I from sacking Rome.
 Zosimus records that in late 409 some groups of Huns joined the Visigoths from Pannonia Prima who rode to Italy.

 Around 410, the future Roman General Aetius, who was then a young man, was sent to the court of Uldin, where he remained with the Huns throughout much of the reign of Charaton, Uldin's successor.
 His presence as a hostage was probably used as a guaranty for the Hunnic forces which has been sent against Alaric in 410.
 According to some early historians, Aetius's upbringing amongst militaristic peoples gave him a martial vigour not common in Roman generals of the time.

 In the same time period the alliance between the Huns and the Alans broke down.
-In 394, only the Transdanubian Alans led by Saul (not Hebrew, but Iranian Σαυλιος) joined emperor Theodosius I, in 398 served Stilicho, and still under Saul in 402.
+In 394, only the Transdanubian Alans led by Saul joined emperor Theodosius I, in 398 served Stilicho, and were still under Saul in 402.
 The Alans are not mentioned as allies of the Huns after 406, and most of them together with the Vandals crossed the Rhine in late 406 and went to Gaul, Spain and Africa.
 This could be explained by Orosius who recounts in 402 "I say nothing of the many internecine conflicts between the barbarians themselves, when two cunei of the Goths, and then the Alans and Huns, destroyed one another in mutual slaughter".
 The Hunnic noblemen have either Turkic or Germanized names, and very few Alanic names.
 Some Alans likely remained, but played a minor role among Huns.